microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 The microservice that we create in this guide is [available here](simple-microservice/).

-To create our microservice, we will use [https://start.spring.io/](https://start.spring.io/) via the command line.
+A typical way to create Spring Boot applications is to use the Spring Initializer at  [https://start.spring.io/](https://start.spring.io/).
+Feel free to explore it outside this training. **For the purposes of this training, we will only invoke the Spring Initializer site via the `curl` command**.

 >💡 __Note:__ All subsequent commands in this workshop should be run from the same directory, except where otherwise indicated via `cd` commands.